G33kman/Subaru-Diagnostics/README.md

  - Store Data Logs on how the car is running

  > [!NOTE]
- > May need to add other Primary Objectives
+ > May need to add other objective sections
- > Also, may need to look into other sections than just the Primary Objectives